 Take Steps Towards Prevention

-Like the old saying goes, “An ounce of prevention is worth a pound of cure.”
+As the old saying goes, “An ounce of prevention is worth a pound of cure.”
 Now that you are informed about the potential dangers of building materials containing formaldehyde, you can do your due diligence to select products that are free of the harmful chemical.
 To start:

 - Look for building or remodeling supplies that are labeled to meet safety standards as issued by the American National Standards Institute (ANSI) or the California Air Resources Board Airborne Toxic Control Measure (CARB ATCM).